SonicEdge1/Udacity-FS-Capstone/README.md

 Capstone Project for the Udacity Full-Stack course
 Heroku  Deployment Address: https://casting-agent-app.herokuapp.com/
 ___
+## REVIEWER CREDENTIALS
+Bearer Tokens for different roles can be found in setup.sh
+Credentials that will allow the reviewer to log in to the app at various permissions:
+* Executive Producer:
+  UN: emailjoebell@gmail.com
+  PW: Meonly123!
+* Casting Director:
+  UN: onofskywalker74@netzero.net
+  PW: Meonly123!
+* Casting Assistant:
+  UN: sandbox.bell@gmail.com
+  PW: Meonly123!
+---
 ## Introduction

 Casting Agency is mostly a back-end designed for a Full-Stack application.
 The app models a company that will create a collection of actors and movies, and then assign actors to the cast of those motion pictures.